stroblme/UNote/README.md

 **Latest release: v0.4**

-Fills the lack of an open-source PDF Editor with the capability to draw and add notes not only on the PDF page
+Fills the lack of an open-source PDF Editor with the capability to draw and add notes not only on the PDF page.

 ## Features

-See CHANGELOG.md for a list of latest features in the current release
+See [CHANGELOG.md](https://gitlab.com/stroblme/unote/blob/master/CHANGELOG.md) for a list of latest features in the current release

+Installer files will be updated once, a major version (vX.0) is achieved.

 ## Shortcuts